 - Build a healthy savings account.

-- Put your budget together and find out how much house you can buy.
+- Find out how much house you can buy.
+Get a Pre-Approval.

 - Find a house you like AND it meets your budget.

 7 Things to Do Before House Hunting